 When you add a card, its details are encrypted and stored only on your iPhone, not on Apple's servers.

 Apple replaces your card's details with something called a device account number (also called a token) which means the real information is never shared during purchases.

-A passcode and Apple's fingerprint-recognition technology Touch ID adds another layer of security.
+A passcode and Apple's fingerprint-recognition (Touch ID) or facial-recognition (Face ID) technology adds another layer of security.
 On Apple Watch, wrist detection must be enabled.